CBD AND CAFFEINE INTERACTION

 Regarding the validation of the exact effects of mixing cannabidiol with caffeine, much more research needs doing.
 But many results have already been obtained.

-At low doses, CBD is a stimulant, and at higher doses, it can cause a sedative effect.
+At low doses, CBD may be is a stimulant, and at higher doses, it may cause a sedative effect.
 The reaction of someone to a combination of these compounds cannot be universal or easily predictable, since people use different doses of each of them, respectively, and the reaction will be different.

 What are the Effects of CBD on the Body?